SecretFoundation/docs/docs/dev/secret-contracts.md

 ##### `contract.rs`

-This file contains functions which define the available contract operations.
+This file contains functions defining available Secret Contract operations.
 The functions which all Secret Contracts contain will be: `init`, `handle`, and `query`.

 - `init` is called once at instantiation of the Secret Contract with 3 parameters: `deps`, `env`, and `msg`.
-These parameters are used to initialize the internal state (the `State` struct imported from `state.rs`) of the Smart Contract.
+These parameters initialize the internal state (the `State` struct imported from `state.rs`) of the Secret Contract.

 ```rust
 pub fn init<S: Storage, A: Api, Q: Querier>(